ANCHORS

 Finding it difficult to speak or find words to describe what happened or what we are feeling could be an indication of preverbal trauma.

-IMPRINTS
+LIMBIC IMPRINTS

 that we picked up or inherited.

-The part of the brain that is resposnible for separating our own emotions from those of others is not fully developed until around age 7.
+For the first 7 years, children experience the emotions of other people in their environment as if they are their own.
+The part of the brain that is responsible for separating our emotions from the emotions of others is not fully developed until around age 7.

-This is even occurring in the womb.
+This emotional enmeshment is even occurring in the womb.

-The emotional state of all those present before, during and after our birth can leave a deep imprint on us.
+The emotional state of all those present before, during and after our birth can also leave a deep imprint on us. - Stored reactions to traumatic experiences can be passed down to us through our DNA.